understructure/AWSBigDataSpecialtyExamPrep/Domain_1_-_Collection/Kinesis_Firehose.md

     * Can specify retry duration of 0-7200 seconds from S3 - can do this when creating delivery stream

-    * If Redshift is under maintenance or there’s a cluster failure - it Skips S3 objects and lists them in a manifest file
+    * If Redshift is under maintenance or there’s a cluster failure - firehose will retry for the retry duration, then if it's unsuccessful, it Skips S3 objects and lists them in a manifest file

 * Elasticsearch